TheoCoombes/ClipCap/docs/data_preprocessing.md

 pip install torchaudio
 ```

+### Other Encoders
+Feel free to submit and issue and/or PR to help support other encoders.
+This repo has been designed to be as modular and reproducible as possible, and it has therefore been made very easy to implement your own encoders into ClipCap.
+You can take a look at the [sample encoder script](/ClipCap/encoders/_baseformat.py) as a guide when creating your pull requests.

 ## Running the Preprocessor
 Once all requirements (including `ClipCap`) have been installed, you can run the preprocessor using the command below:
 ```bash